 The option to share personal experiences and have one’s voice heard commits people to change and therefore also motivates appropriate behavioral change.
 When measuring people’s perceptions, it is vital that the individual feels that their responses are being thoroughly analysed, so that they are left with the feeling that their opinion and experiences matter.
 The feeling of being heard is a significant part of the procedural justice, which is a key part of successful change and a well-being organisation.
 This feeling of fairness is further supported after the results have been analysed by sharing what actions will be implemented to improve conditions.
 By doing so, we ensure that the people will continue to share their thoughts as the change execution continues.

 Please find more information about how change perception measurement allows successful change execution from Kimmo Vättö’s blog.
-Additionally, you can read more about change measurement in CCEA’s CHANGE webinar: Change portfolio leadership and measurement on Tuesday 15th of June 2021.
+Additionally, you can read more about change measurement in CCEA’s CHANGE webinar: Change portfolio leadership and measurement.
 AFRY’s digital change program manager, Mari Barck and CCEA’s principal consultant Juha Lindfors will be discussing the topics.